 If the Library owns or can purchase an ebook version, no licences will be sought, unless the ebook access is limited to one or three users

 If the Library does not hold an article in print format or provide electronic access, the Library can apply to publishers to purchase specific articles, provided the publisher offers such a service.

 ○ Practise using and/or receive training in the use of the teaching technologies (lectern) found in UC teaching spaces.

 ○ Create teaching materials (video recordings, narrated PowerPoint presentations etc.).

 ○ Teach classes and conduct tutorials to students at a distance using web conferencing (Adobe Connect, Zoom)

 Each academic department has a designated person to act as their Library Liaison Officer (LLO).
 It is a voluntary role, and the person selected to undertake the responsibilities is organised by the department

-Recommendations to purchase: email John Arnold (Subject Librarian for biochemistry) for books, journals* and databases*
+Recommendations to purchase: email John Arnold (Subject Librarian for Classics) for books, journals* and databases*